-- The next day put the soaked buckwheat any any remaining buttermilk in a blender.
+- The next day put the soaked buckwheat and any remaining buttermilk in a blender.
 Grind until smooth.

-- Cook pancakes on a preheated griddle.
+- Cook the pancakes on a preheated griddle.
 The pancakes will be quite brittle until they are fully set, so make them small-ish and flip carefully.

-- I have an ordinary blender so my batter is a bit chunky.
-If you have a Blendtec or a Vitamix then your batter will be super smooth.
+- If you have an ordinary blender, the pancakes will have a grainy texture.
+If you have a Blendtec or a similar blender then your batter will be super smooth.